 But right now, most coaches can’t.
 And the risk of being stuck is growing.

-Fitness tech companies are merging and changing hands at an accelerating pace.
+Fitness tech companies are merging and changing hands.
 When ownership changes, so can pricing, features, and integrations.
 The platform you chose might not be the platform you end up on.
 If you can’t export your data, you don’t have a choice.
 You have a hostage situation.

 Data export means freedom.
 Freedom to switch if your platform raises prices.
 Freedom to keep a backup of your entire coaching history.
 Freedom to leave on your terms instead of rebuilding from scratch.
-(For more on what these platforms actually cost, see our coaching software pricing comparison.)
+That includes billing-adjacent records too: if payment status is trapped inside a platform, switching gets harder.
+(For more on what these platforms actually cost, see our coaching software pricing comparison, our client billing guide, and the dedicated TrueCoach vs Trainerize vs Assistant Coach breakdown.)

 What “Data Export” Should Actually Mean for Personal Trainers and Fitness Coaches